 Students with disabilities access specific support and accommodations through the Office of Student Disability and Accessibility Services (OSDAS).
-As part of the Division of Student Affairs, OSDAS offers comprehensive services that connect students with academic and social support systems.
+As part of the Division of Student Affairs, OSDAS offers comprehensive access services.

-While Regis College does not offer specific academic programs for individuals with specific disabilities, the College is committed to providing support and accommodations to eligible students who have a documented need, have self-disclosed by making direct contact with OSDAS, and are legally eligible to receive accommodation based on documentation provided within the context of the Americans with Disabilities Act, or ADA.
+While Regis College does not offer specific academic programs for individuals with specific disabilities, the University is committed to providing support and accommodations to eligible students who have a documented need, have self-disclosed by making direct contact with OSDAS, and are legally eligible to receive accommodation based on documentation provided within the context of the Americans with Disabilities Act, or ADA.

 If you believe you are eligible for services, or are simply interested in additional information, please complete an application.

 Accommodated Testing Center Hours (Lower Student Center 123)

 Any exams outside of this time frame must be requested at least 10 days in advance.
 OSDAS will do our best to find a proctor, but are not able to guarantee one.